junglerock99/pefti/README.md

 ### All Currently Supported Features

 The new playlist file will contain two channels in the USA group, one channel in the Canada group, plus all channels in the Music group, in that order.
 If the URL for any channel matches one of the blocked URLs then that channel will be filtered out.
-If there are multiple instances of the same channel in the input playlists, then a maximum of three instances will appear in the new playlist file because `number_of_duplicates` is set to 2. `duplicates_location` specifies where the duplicates will be located, in this case they will be placed at the end of the group.
-The `qualities` array specifies which instances of a channel are preferred when there are multiple instances. *pefti* will search the channel's name to find the preferred instance. `tags_block` allows you to filter out tags, in this case the `tvg-logo` and `tvg-name` tags will not appear in the new playlist file for any channel.
+If there are multiple instances of the same channel in the input playlists, then a maximum of three instances will appear in the new playlist file because `number_of_duplicates` is set to 2. `duplicates_location` specifies where the duplicates will be located, in this case they will be placed at the end of the playlist.
+The `sort_qualities` array specifies which instances of a channel are preferred when there are multiple instances. *pefti* will search the channel's name to find the preferred instance. `tags_block` allows you to filter out tags, in this case the `tvg-logo` and `tvg-name` tags will not appear in the new playlist file for any channel.
 Any channel that contains "4K", "SD" or "spanish" in the channel name in the input playlists will be filtered out.
 ```
 [resources]
 playlists = ["https://example.com/iptv-1.m3u","https://example.com/iptv-2.m3u"]